👋 Year End Sale!

 Third-party APIs can introduce security risks to an organization by exposing vulnerabilities in the systems they integrate.
 When assessing security risks associated with third-party APIs, it’s important to identify the types of data that will be exchanged, the controls used to protect this data, and the security history of the API provider.
 Organizations can use the threat modeling process to identify and develop strategies to mitigate these risks.

-Containers such as Docker and Kubernetes have become increasingly popular in recent years but also introduce unique security challenges.
+Containers such as Docker and Kubernetes have become increasingly popular recently but also introduce unique security challenges.

 Threat modeling for containerized environments involves identifying the potential attack surfaces presented by the containers themselves and the components of the underlying infrastructure.